Offshore wind energy

 Timeline update

-We notified stakeholders about our revised timeline for updating the Plan in March 2024.
-We will consult on a draft updated Plan in autumn 2024.
-We will adopt a final Plan by spring 2025.
+We notified stakeholders about our revised timeline for updating the Plan in November 2024.
+We will consult on a draft updated Plan in spring 2025.
+We will finalise a draft plan in autumn 2025 with adoption and publication following as soon as possible.

 Our policy will continue to have a plan-led approach.
 We recognise that while an updated SMP-OWE is being prepared, developers may continue to submit applications which will be considered by Ministers.
 This will be on a case-by-case basis in line with the planning, consenting and assessment framework available at the time.